MohamedMetwalli5/Zarka/README.md

 ## The Topology for Zarka
 ![image](https://user-images.githubusercontent.com/58489322/188975883-3087e7ae-b692-41dd-818c-28810cbe50fb.png)

+## Features
+1. LSM-Tree needs to be used as our storage data structure.
+2. Consistent Hashing will be used as our partition rebalancing strategy (Only adding a new node should be supported).
+3. Leaderless replication will be used with configurable quorum sizes.

 ## The Operations and Data Flow
 Zarka have two kinds of applications:
 - Zarka Server: a node that holds data partitions and replicas.
 You should provide enough